Athletes who throw things should alternate between heavy and light

 Athletes who throw a cricket ball, baseball, football, javelin, discus, hammer, or some other object, often train by hurling things which are heavier than their normal ball or implement in hopes of fortifying the muscles involved in throwing.
 Research concerning the effectiveness of this training strategy has yielded mixed results.

 The failure of such "heavy object workouts" can probably be attributed to a lack of specificity of training sessions.
 When athletes fail to throw the heavier than normal ball or implement with the same technique they use during their actual sport, any gains in strength which are attained don't "carry over" into their sport.
 Supporting the idea of heavy ball training, several different studies have shown that baseball players who train by throwing a heavy baseball can indeed improve their pitching velocity as long as the practice throwing motion is similar to real-life pitching.
 Such training is the most specific and useful form of weight training which an athlete can conduct.

 But how should one carry out the heavy and light ball workouts?
 Research completed in Russia suggests that it might be advisable to go through a preliminary period of heavy implement training, followed by the lighter work.
 The idea is to build basic shoulder strength before subjecting the shoulder joint and muscles to the high forces involved in whipping the arm forward at higher than usual speeds.

 To evaluate the benefits of "heavy first and then light ball training" versus simultaneous heavy and light throwing, scientists at the University of Hawaii recently asked 45 high school and 180 university baseball pitchers to participate in a 10-week training programme which included three workouts per week.
-A control group utilized only a standard weight (five ounce) baseball, a second group trained with both a standard and heavy (six ounce) baseball for five weeks, followed by five weeks with only a standard and light (four ounce) ball.
+A control group utilized only a standard weight (five ounces) baseball, a second group trained with both a standard and heavy (six ounces) baseball for five weeks, followed by five weeks with only a standard and light (four ounces) ball.
 The final group worked out with standard, heavy, and light balls simultaneously throughout the 10-week period.
 During a typical workout, the pitchers threw about 66 pitches.